Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-When you're studying Middle English literature, understanding dialects isn't just about memorizing regional differences—it's about grasping how language variation reflects political power, cultural contact, and literary prestige.
-The dialect a medieval author wrote in reveals everything from Viking settlement patterns to Norman administrative influence to which regions held economic and cultural authority.
-You're being tested on your ability to connect linguistic features to their historical causes and to explain why certain dialects gained prestige while others remained regional.
+When you're studying Middle English literature, understanding dialects isn't just about memorizing regional differences.
+It's about grasping how language variation reflects political power, cultural contact, and literary prestige.
+The dialect a medieval author wrote in reveals everything from Viking settlement patterns to Norman administrative influence to which regions held cultural authority.

 These five dialects also demonstrate a key principle in literary history: standardization is a social process, not a natural evolution.
-The East Midland dialect didn't become the basis for Standard English because it was inherently "better"—it won out due to London's political dominance, the presence of major universities, and the influence of writers like Chaucer.
-Don't just memorize which dialect has which sound changes—know what each dialect tells us about regional identity, language contact, and the politics of literary production.
+The East Midland dialect didn't become the basis for Standard English because it was inherently "better."
+It won out due to London's political dominance, the presence of major universities (Cambridge and Oxford's broader sphere of influence), and the work of writers like Chaucer.
+Don't just memorize which dialect has which sound changes.
+Know what each dialect tells us about regional identity, language contact, and the politics of literary production.

 The Viking invasions of the 9th-10th centuries left lasting linguistic fingerprints, particularly in northern and eastern England where Danelaw territories were established.

-Compare: Northern vs. East Midland—both show Scandinavian contact, but Northern retained more Norse features while East Midland absorbed more French influence.
-If an FRQ asks about dialect prestige, East Midland's path to standardization is your best example.
+Compare: Northern vs. East Midland: both show Scandinavian contact, but Northern retained more Norse features (especially in phonology and pronouns) while East Midland absorbed more French influence through administrative and commercial channels.
+If you're asked about dialect prestige, East Midland's path to standardization is your strongest example.

-Some regions, particularly in the west and south, maintained stronger continuity with Old English forms, either through geographic isolation or resistance to outside linguistic influence.
+Some regions, particularly in the west and south, maintained stronger continuity with Old English forms, either through geographic isolation or less intense contact with Norse and French speakers.

-Compare: West Midland vs. Southern—both preserved Old English features, but West Midland maintained them in relative isolation while Southern forms actively shaped the emerging standard through London's influence.
+Compare: West Midland vs. Southern: both preserved Old English features, but West Midland maintained them in relative geographic isolation while Southern forms actively shaped the emerging standard through London's proximity.
 This distinction matters for understanding how standardization worked geographically.
+Conservatism alone doesn't grant prestige; access to centers of power does.

 Smaller dialect areas demonstrate how local communities maintained distinct linguistic identities even as broader regional patterns emerged.

-Compare: Kentish vs. East Midland—both influenced London English, but Kentish remained a marked "regional" variety while East Midland features became the unmarked standard.
-This shows how proximity to power centers doesn't guarantee prestige.
+Compare: Kentish vs. East Midland: both influenced London English, but Kentish remained a marked "regional" variety while East Midland features became the unmarked standard.
+This shows that proximity to a power center doesn't automatically guarantee prestige.
+The scale of a dialect's speaker base and its association with institutions of authority matter just as much.

 | Concept | Best Examples |